BioDynaMo/biodynamo/doc/user_guide/docs/jean_tuto.md

 ### Paraview

 [Paraview](https://www.paraview.org/) is an open source application for interactive and scientific visualisation.
 First of all, we need to tell BioDynaMo that we will use Paraview and so that we want the visualisation to be enable.
-To do that, we need to create a configuration file `bdm.toml` in the tutorial folder.
+To do that, we need to create a configuration file `bdm.toml` in the tutorial folder (inside the root folder of the project, outside of the src folder).
 Visualisation is of course not the only configuration we can do using this file.
 You can allow live visualisation and/or export visualisation (here every 2 simulation step) by adding in bdm.toml
 ``` C++
 [visualization]
 live = false